 If you are like many Christians, you probably have never heard of this

 method of interpreting Biblical prophecy.
 Historicism is unlike Preterism, which teaches that most of prophecy has been

 fulfilled in the past.
 It also differs from Futurism, which teaches that

 prophecy will only be fulfilled at some future date.
 In brief, Historicism

 teaches that biblical predictions are being fulfilled throughout history

 and continue to be fulfilled today.
-The Book of Revelation is a pre-written history of the
+The Book of Revelation is a pre-written

-which shall usher in the new heaven and new earth.
+Advent of Christ, which shall usher in the new heaven and new earth.